 The intent behind the Latino Cultural District and SUD coincides closely with the Mission Action Plan 2020 (MAP2020), which was initiated by community members and endorsed by the Planning Commission in 2017.
 MAP2020 established a strategy document that identified potential solutions to help reduce the community displacement pressures that have disproportionately impacted the Mission’s Latino and working-class communities.
 MAP2020 is currently being implemented by the Planning Department in close coordination with community stakeholders and other City agencies.
 While design plays a limited role in directly addressing social and economic challenges such as community displacement, the Calle 24 SADGs can elevate the voices that are not traditionally present in the design process, and thereby help ensure the Latino Cultural District retains a physical embodiment in the built environment of the 24th Street neighborhood.

-As currently proposed, the Calle 24 SADGs would apply to Neighborhood Commercial (NC) and Neighborhood Commercial Transit (NCT) Districts roughly bounded by the Calle 24 Special Use District (SUD).
+The Calle 24 SADGs apply to Neighborhood Commercial (NC) and Neighborhood Commercial Transit (NCT) Districts roughly bounded by the Calle 24 Special Use District (SUD).
 This generally includes parcels fronting 24th Street between Bartlett Street and San Bruno Avenue and a limited number of parcels along 22nd Street, 23rd Street, 25th Street, 26th Street, and Cesar Chavez Street.
-They would not apply to residentially zoned R districts in the Calle 24 SUD.
+They do not apply to residentially zoned R districts.

 Calle 24 Special Area Design Guidelines Area of Applicability